Maria Hinojosa delivers her lecture on "The Power of Latinos Now." (Sacramento State/Steve McKay)

 Hinojosa has written two books, including a motherhood memoir, Raising Raul: Adventures Raising Myself and My Son.
 Born in Mexico City and raised in Chicago, she received her bachelor’s degree from Barnard College.

-A question-and-answer session will follow Hinojosa’s lecture.
-Seating is limited to 180.
-The same day, Hinojosa also will tape the Latino USA radio program that is scheduled to air on NPR from 6-7 p.m.
+A question-and-answer session followed Hinojosa’s lecture.
+The same day, Hinojosa taped the Latino USA radio program that was scheduled to air on NPR (including Capital Public Radio, the NPR affiliate licensed to Sacramento State) from 6-7 p.m.
 Sunday, Oct.
 20.

 – Alan Miller